 If you know of any blogs, online support groups, or resource website dedicated to Breast Cancer, Breast Cancer Recovery and / or Breast Cancer related topics, please contact us so that we can get them on our list and share them with others.

-Blogging my life with breast cancer, from suspicion to diagnosis to treatment.
+Blogging her life with breast cancer, from suspicion to diagnosis to treatment.
 Now livin’ the Stage IV Lifestyle!
 Terminal Cancer can be funny.
 Just not for very long.
+If you need help, if you want to talk to somebody who has cancer, who has incurable cancer and is still going, if you have any questions about what she experienced during treatment, all you have to do is ask Ann.
+She is very open about it all!

 This Facebook Companion Blog, coupled with the Facebook community page, Victorious Val & the Breast Cancer Crusaders, connects survivors, co-survivors and supporters through an online community of encouragement and kindness.
 It offers a real-life glimpse into the personal experiences of breast cancer survivors and is ideal for those who do not have access to support groups, others who prefer online to in-person, or anyone seeking additional support to the services they already utilize.
 This network is different from a question and answer forum, and is primarily a place to lift each other up and feel supported both during and after the cancer process.
 This page does not offer medical advice, but instead, provides access to emotional support critical in overcoming cancer.
 These blog contributors share their journeys to promote hope among the 1 in 8 who will be afflicted with this evil villain, breast cancer.
 Welcome, Cancer Crusaders!